Trump Recertifies Iran Nuclear Deal After Arguing With His Own Advisers: Report

 At an hourlong meeting last Wednesday, all of the president’s major security advisers recommended he preserve the Iran deal for now.
 Among those who spoke out were Secretary of State Rex W. Tillerson; Defense Secretary Jim Mattis; Lt.
 Gen. H. R. McMaster, the national security adviser; and Gen. Joseph F. Dunford Jr., the chairman of the Joint Chiefs of Staff, according to an official who described internal discussions on the condition of anonymity.
 The official said Mr. Trump had spent 55 minutes of the meeting telling them he did not want to.

-Apparently Trump – who repeatedly vowed to rip up the deal and increase sanctions on the campaign trail – only went along with certifying Iran’s compliance in April because his team said they’d come up with a new plan to confront to Tehran.
-Last week his advisers told him they’d need more time, and Trump said they’d need to meet “certain conditions” before he agreed to the latest recertification.
+Apparently Trump, who repeatedly vowed to rip up the deal and increase sanctions on Iran during the campaign, only went along with certifying Iran’s compliance in April because his team said they’d come up with a new plan to confront Tehran.
+Last week, his advisers told him they’d need more time, and Trump said they’d need to meet “certain conditions” before he agreed to the latest recertification.

-It’s not clear what those conditions entailed, but Trump’s advisers got to work.
+It’s not clear what those conditions were, but Trump’s advisers got to work.
 The Times reports he wasn’t happy with what they came up with:

 While Mr. Trump headed to Paris and then spent the weekend in New Jersey, his team developed a strategy that it hoped would satisfy him and planned to notify Congress and make the case publicly on Monday.
 But even as allies were quietly being informed, Mr. Trump balked when he heard the plan at his morning security briefing, the official said.
 The argument continued during a separate meeting with Mr. Tillerson as Mr. Trump pressed for more action, the official said.